hauler-dev/hauler-docs/docs/hauler-usage/store/add/chart.md

-      --username string            (Optional) Username to use for authentication --verify                     (Optional) Verify the chart before fetching it --version string             (Optional) Specifiy the version of the chart (v1.0.0 | 2.0.0 | ^2.0.0) --rewrite                    (Optional) Rewrite the chart reference in the store
+      --username string            (Optional) Username to use for authentication --verify                     (Optional) Verify the chart before fetching it --version string             (Optional) Specifiy the version of the chart (v1.0.0 | 2.0.0 | ^2.0.0) --rewrite                    (Optional) Rewrite the chart reference in the store (experimental)

 Flags for Keyless Verification:
   --certificate-identity-regexp string               (Optional) OIDC identity tied to certificate